karshrao/VIView/README.txt

 =======================
 Some things to note:

-* Always start with a wire element
+* Always start with a cable element

-* Always end with a wire element -- this is how the ground end condition is applied.
-If your system has a grounding wire already, great!
-If not, we suggest you put in a small 1cm wire at the end of the system, as it will not noticeably change the resulting waveforms: Wire = [1e-2, 50, 0.6, 1]
+* Always end with a cable element -- this is how the ground end condition is applied.
+If your system has a grounding cable already, great!
+If not, we suggest you put in a small 1cm cable at the end of the system, as it will not noticeably change the resulting waveforms: cable = [1e-2, 50, 0.6, 1]

 * The Sample Gaussian input can be used for rapidly seeing how a waveform's reflections will look -- experimental input files may take longer